top of page

 Practical Tips for Incorporating Better Bread Choices

-• Start Your Day with Whole Grain Toast
+• Whole Grain Toast

 Top with avocado, nut butter, or a poached egg for a balanced breakfast.

-• Swap White Bread for Sourdough or Rye
+• Replace White Bread

-• Make Your Own Bread
+• Bake Your Own Bread

 Baking at home allows you to control ingredients and avoid additives.